Authored by the expert who managed and guided the team behind the France Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any decision.
+This is not financial or investment advice, because we do not know your personal situation, your budget or your risk tolerance, so you should also do your own research.

 Is it smart to buy now in the Provence, or should I wait as of 2026?